nrwl/nx/docs/shared/recipes/nx-release/configure-custom-registries.md

 ### Update the Publish Step

 The publish step of Nx Release is responsible for publishing the package to the registry.
-To set a custom registry for publishing, add the `registry` option for the `nx-release-publish` target in the project configuration:
+To set custom registry options for publishing, you can add the `registry` and/or `tag` options for the `nx-release-publish` target in the project configuration:

 ```json project.json
 {